Written by the NEC Society’s scientific advisor, Ravi Patel, MD, MSc, Associate Professor of Pediatrics, Emory University School of Medicine

 I think our experience highlights the opportunity and how imperative it is to better understand the disease.
 NEC likely has many forms with different causes.
 Some centers may be more vulnerable to particular causes than others.
 Hence, what may cause NEC at one center at a specific point in time, may be completely different at another center.
 How changes in potential risk factors influence the risk of NEC for individual infants and populations remains understudied.
 Additionally, improving early survival of the most immature infants over time may change the case-mix and make year-to-year comparisons challenging.
 Finally, NEC is a multifactorial disease.
 I believe quality improvement efforts need to address as many factors as possible with high reliability to be successful.
 Targeting one driver may not yield lasting and effective improvements to care.
 We continue to work on addressing the major drivers of NEC that we envisioned when we began working on this project five years ago (Figure 1).
 We know persistence and patience are essential to take on such a challenging disease as NEC.
 Working around a theory, as reflected in our key driver diagram, has helped our center stay focused.
 We hope that our experience can help other centers.

-I am still optimistic that we can reach our aim of low rates of NEC.
-Someday, I may even support the idea that we can completely prevent NEC.
+I am still optimistic that we can prevent NEC and we can build a world without this devastating disease.
 However, some risk factors for NEC may not be modifiable.
 We currently do not know enough about what factors influence the underlying susceptibility to NEC for an individual infant.
-So, preventing every case of NEC may prove difficult.
+So, preventing every case of NEC may prove difficult until we gain new and better insights.
 However, given how devastating this disease is, if we were able to prevent even a single case of NEC in our five years of ongoing quality improvement efforts, I consider my time well spent.